rakeshkuber/chinna_thevar/README.md

     Short note for what is CIDR and how to calculate:<br>
     Using CIDR block we can define IP address pattern along with that we can also can decide how many address will need inside this VPC.<br>

-       Inside CIDR portan we have two portions.
+       Inside CIDR portion we have two portions.

          1. Network portion
          2. Host portion